 MTR

-The MTR gene encodes for methionine synthase, an enzyme crucial in the methionine cycle, which converts homocysteine to methionine using methylated vitamin B12.
+The MTR gene encodes for methionine synthase, an enzyme crucial in the methionine cycle.
+It converts homocysteine to methionine using methylated vitamin B12.
 This cycle is vital for producing S-adenosylmethionine (SAM), a key methyl donor in numerous biochemical reactions, including DNA methylation and neurotransmitter synthesis.
-Proper function of the MTR gene ensures effective homocysteine metabolism, maintaining cardiovascular health and preventing neurodegenerative diseases

 Health implications of MTR methylation abnormalities: